hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 ## Good prompting is _hard_

 Some folks will roll their eyes here, but a good prompt makes a massive difference.
-My first attempt at the prioritization prompt was _not good_.
+My first attempt at the prioritization prompt was _not good_:

-{% details Initial (bad) prioritization prompt %}

 ```
 You are a helpful assistant for prioritizing scientific articles.